I enjoy both tent camping and RVs, and I usually stick to state parks and natural areas that allow me to enjoy an authentic Florida experience.

 The Fort Wilderness Campground has been around since Disney World first opened in 1971, and it has undergone several expansions since, from the original 232 sites to 799 today.

 Although the other sites in my loop were primarily tents and pop-ups, there were a few RVs scattered about, but not enough to disrupt the experience of tent camping.
-It appeared that my loop (and a couple of others) were geared primarily towards tent campers but could convert to RVs if they were needed.
+It appeared that my loop (and a couple of others) were geared primarily towards tent campers but could easily convert to RVs if they were needed.

 Camping and RV supplies, including charcoal, are available at two Trading Posts, one in the Meadow recreation area and the other in the Settlement near the marina.